piglovesyou/graphql-let/README.md

 graphql-let generates `.graphql.d.ts`.
 Ignore them from Git.

-In .gitignore
+Add this in .gitignore

 ```diff
 +*.graphql.d.ts
 ```

-To configure how graphql-let works, first run
+To configure, start with running

 ```
 npx graphql-let init
 ```

-and you'll get a file `.graphql-let.yml` in the directory.
+then you'll get a file `.graphql-let.yml` in the directory.
 Edit it like this:

 ```diff
 -schema: path/to/**/*.graphqls